MahilaAlmutairi/Poems-Generator-Character-Based-LSTM-Model/README.md

 # Poems_Generator_Character-based-LSTM-model
-A model that generates Arabic praise poems.
+A model generates Arabic praise poems.
 It composed of three layers:

 •	An embedding layer that takes integers indices and turns them into dense vectors of 256 dimensions.\
 •	A LSTM layer with 1024 units.\